-- A. Equipment and materials shall be of new stock unless the plans provide for the relocation or the use of fixtures furnished by others.
-New equipment and materials shall be the product of reputable manufacturers of electrical equipment, and shall meet the approval of the Engineer. - 1.03 STANDARD SPECIFICATIONS. - A. The Iowa DOT's Standard Specification for Highway and Bridge Construction, Series 2009, as modified by these Special Provisions or other appropriate special provisions shall apply to this project. - B. The installation of the temporary traffic signals and appurtenances shall be in conformance with the Manual on Uniform Traffic Control Devices, latest edition.
+A. Equipment and materials shall be of new stock unless the plans provide for the relocation or the use of fixtures furnished by others.
+New equipment and materials shall be the product of reputable manufacturers of electrical equipment, and shall meet the approval of the Engineer.

+1.03 STANDARD SPECIFICATIONS.

+- A. The Standard Specifications for Highway and Bridge Construction, Series 2009, Iowa Department of Transportation, as modified by these Special Provisions or other appropriate special provisions shall apply to this project. - B. The installation of the temporary traffic signals and appurtenances shall be in conformance with the Manual on Uniform Traffic Control Devices, latest edition.